dennismbugua/Search-Books/README.md

 ## About the Search Functionality

 The book search functionality in this app is powered by the Open Library API, a free and open API that provides access to millions of book records.
 When you enter a search query, the app fetches relevant book data from Open Library and displays the results dynamically.

+To have a live overview of the project and have a look and feel of how things get down visit: https://books-searches.netlify.app